 That little phrase “designed properly” is the caveat, of course.
 Rick’s video, and the related documentation that I suspect he had a hand in, are densely packed with advice on how to construct a DynamoDB table that will match your relational DB’s query performance at arbitrary horizontal scale.

 Not gonna lie though, it’s heavy stuff, especially for us non-certified outer space wizards.

 So in this post, I want to work through some DynamoDB single-table design considerations in step-by-step detail.
 We won’t cover every possible design pattern, but hopefully you’ll start to get a feel for the possible use cases and the inevitable tradeoffs.
 We’ll conclude with the ultimate question: is any of this a good idea when relational databases are still, like, right over there?

-If you just want to skip to the high-level conclusion, I made you a handy shortcut!
+Fair warning: I dive in deep!
+If you just want to skip to the high-level conclusion, take the shortcut!